lifeinfo/proteomeExpert/help/dataMing.md

 ## Supervised
 It includes the following algorithm:

-- Decision Tree
+- Decision Tree: implementation based on R packages `rpart` and `rpart.plot`
-- Random forest
+- Random forest: implementation based on R package `randomForest`
-- XGBoost
+- XGBoost: implementation based on R package `xgboost`

 Upload the test files in "Data Upload" then set parameters *e.g.*:<br>